fluent/helm-charts/charts/fluent-bit/README.md

-# Fluent Bit Helm Chart
+# Fluent Bit Helm chart

 [Fluent Bit](https://fluentbit.io) is a fast and lightweight log processor and forwarder or Linux, OSX and BSD family operating systems.